timschneeb/tachiyomi-extensions-revived/README.md

 # ![app icon](./.github/readme-images/app-icon.png)Tachiyomi Extensions Revived

-This repository contains all source extensions that have been removed from the official repository.
+**This repository has been archived.
+Please migrate to this extension repo: https://github.com/keiyoushi/extensions**

 > [!NOTE]
 > As Tachiyomi has been discontinued, independent community members have already announced a new spiritual successor called Mihon.
 You can find their Discord here: https://discord.gg/mihon
->
-> There's also another, more active extension repo available here: https://github.com/keiyoushi/extensions

 ## Downloads